Earleking/Group-Play/readme.md

 ### Streaming
 We currently stream the game from the host machine to twitch using OBS.

+### Endpoints Used
+The client endpoints we used were:
+(AREK INSERT CLIENT ENDPOINTS HERE)
 ## The Server
 ### Technologies
 ![alt-text](https://d2eip9sf3oo6c2.cloudfront.net/tags/images/000/000/256/square_256/nodejslogo.png) ![alt-text](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcT1FFAoeYsy1wUOKh1BrSQhwtnmyv6ZEV4BkROjwT2aiYoiDYX90g&s)